-EXAMINATIONS: SUMMER 2024
+EXAMINATIONS: SUMMER 2025

-When students start College in September 2022, summer 2024 sounds like a very long way away.
+When students start College in September 2023, summer 2025 sounds like a very long way away.
 However, students have to attend regularly and work hard throughout the two years of study to prepare to take all their examinations in what will be a very intense and concentrated examination schedule.

 - The nature of Advanced level courses means that students will need to settle into regular work patterns very quickly.
-Teachers and tutors are trained and prepared to help make the transition from GCSE as smoothly as possible. - Students are entered free of charge for a first attempt at the public examinations of each of their courses. - Students should be aware that there will not be a resit opportunity and should therefore work hard to achieve their very best. - Students whose record of attendance, work and coursework completion falls below course requirements will be asked to pay for their own entry: parents will be notified well in advance if this seems likely. - Students failing to sit examinations for which they have been entered may be required to refund the entry fee. - The College reserves the right to review and change students' programmes of study and examination entries and may do so where there are serious concerns
+Teachers and tutors are trained and prepared to help make the transition from GCSE as smoothly as possible. - Students are entered free of charge for a first attempt at the public examinations of each of their courses. - Students should be aware that there will not be a resit opportunity and should therefore work hard to achieve their very best. - Students are not able to restart their Lower Sixth year nor take an additional third year at the College, except in very exceptional circumstances and upon agreement of the relevant Head of Student Services. - Students whose record of attendance, work and coursework completion falls below course requirements will be asked to pay for their own exam entry: parents/ carers will be notified well in advance if this seems likely.

-- about a student's attendance, punctuality, progress and work completion. - Examination boards require that parents who request any reviews of examination papers pay a fee. - GCSE November re-sits are arranged in collaboration with the Examinations Manager: details of centre number, candidate number, exam board and specification are essential. - Information on fees and other general information on examinations is available from our Examinations Manager.
+- Students failing to sit examinations for which they have been entered may be required to refund the entry fee. - The College is unable to rearrange external examinations for students (apart from where clashes are identified in advance and planned accordingly by our Exams team).
+Students who miss external examinations will be awarded zero marks, unless they are eligible for an application for special consideration.
+The Exams Office or Heads of Halls can provide further information regarding eligibility for applications for special consideration. - Students who are absent from an external examination without providing an acceptable reason may be withdrawn from any remaining exams and from the qualification. - The College reserves the right to review and change students' programmes of study and examination entries and may do so where there are serious concerns about a student's attendance, punctuality, progress and work completion. - Examination boards require that parents/carers who request any reviews of examination papers pay a fee. - GCSE November re-sits are arranged in collaboration with the Examinations Manager: details of centre number, candidate number, exam board and specification are essential. - Information on fees and other general information on examinations is available from our Examinations Manager.